-The negative binding study advice means that students may not continue to the following year of the course and that for three years, they may no longer enrol for this study programme at the Erasmus University Rotterdam, but may enrol for another study programme.
-A student may file an appeal against a negative binding study advice with the Board of Appeals for Examinations (see chapter 10, paragraph 2).
+The negative BSA means that students may not continue to the following year of the course and that for three years, they may no longer enrol for this study programme at the Erasmus University Rotterdam, but may enrol for another study programme.
+A student may file an appeal against a negative BSA with the Executive Board through the Student objection advisory committee.